Consider this scenario, if you will.

 Contact us for more information or to set up a demo.

-Mager’s method provides a series of steps for you to consider when you evaluate the proper solution to a performance problem at work.
+Mager and Pipe’s method provides a series of steps for you to consider when you evaluate the proper solution to a performance problem at work.
 Once you’ve considered every item, you’ll be ready to propose the best solution–or a combination of solutions–and then put them into effect.
 This method will help you identify and close skill gaps as well as determine when a performance problem is NOT the result of a skill gap.

-Here’s his method.
+Here’s the method.

 State and Describe the Problem with the Performance